-Columbine will self-sow, but new plants can be lost if the summer gets too hot.
+Columbine flowers will self-sow, but new plants can be lost if the summer gets too hot.
 Also, plants tend to be short-lived, fading out within 3 years.
 Hedge your bets and save some seed to sow in the fall or falling spring.

-Keep in mind that aquilegia varieties readily cross pollinate.
+Keep in mind that Aquilegia varieties readily cross-pollinate.
 If you plant more than one variety, be prepared to see new colors and combinations.

 If self-sowing becomes a nuisance, shear the plants back in mid-summer, to prevent seed pods from forming.

 Aphids, caterpillars and leaf miners all love Columbine plants.
 Leaf miners are by far the biggest problem.
 The miners tunnel inside the leaves and can quickly make an unsightly mess.
 Shearing the plants, after blooming, will usually avert the problem.
 Since Columbine plants do not usually rebloom, shearing is the best way to control insect problems.
 The leaves will eventually fill back in.